-The 64-bit version cannot be used.
+The 64-bit version cannot be used due to the lack of ActiveX support.

 It is recommended that you always use the most up to date version.

 The browser for zenon Web Client must support one of the following operating systems: